neilff/redux-ui-router/README.md

 ### To Run Example

-NOTE: Make sure you are using node v4.2.1, and NPM v2.14.7, I suggest using NVM node version manangment https://github.com/creationix/nvm

 1. run "npm install" in the example directory
 2. run "npm install" in the root directory
 3. run "npm start" in example directory